 The ongoing drug crisis in the United States has had devastating effects felt across all demographics in every state.
-While the rising numbers of new addiction cases, emergency room visits for overdoses and accidental deaths by overdose are the most salient effects, the drug problem in the country has some less visible but equally troubling effects as well.
+The rising numbers of new addiction cases, emergency room visits, and accidental overdose deaths are the most salient effects.
+Still, the drug problem in the country has some less visible but equally troubling effects as well.
 One of them shows an alarming rate of new cases; so let’s examine the rising numbers of hepatitis C.

 Heroin Use Leads to Public Health Problems

 Most Americans are aware of the ongoing problems caused by prescription opioid painkiller abuse.
 After forming a dependency on prescription opioids, addicted individuals often turn to heroin to sustain their addictions once prescription refills are no longer available.
-Heroin is unregulated; individuals who purchase it on the street have little to no idea of the product’s safety, potency or any additives that might be present in a dose.
-Additionally, heroin users typically don’t have access to clean syringes, and they often share their supplies with other addicts.
-Sharing needles is one of the most common ways for infectious diseases to spread and one of the root causes for the rising numbers of hepatitis C.
+Heroin is unregulated; individuals who purchase it on the street have no way of knowing what is in it— or what effects it will have.
+Additionally, heroin users might not have access to clean syringes, resulting in shared supplies between addicts.
+Sharing needles is dangerous because it is one of the most common ways for infectious diseases to spread.
+In fact, it is one of the root causes for the rising numbers of hepatitis C.

 UNODC 2017 Report

 The United Nations Office on Drugs and Crime (UNODC) recently released a report detailing the harmful effects of drug abuse on public health.
-The report concluded that hepatitis C is causing the most harm to the estimated 12 million people worldwide who take their drugs through injection.
+The report concluded that hepatitis C is prominent among the estimated 12 million people worldwide who use injectable drugs.
 Of these 12 million people, more than half are living with hepatitis C and one in eight have HIV.
 Roughly 1.3 million of these people suffer from both.
 Although most people are familiar with how severe an HIV diagnosis is, few realize hepatitis C inflicts the greatest harm.